terabitbaci/capstone-lego-inventory/README.md

 Inventory Page Review April 21, 2019
 * (done)Add bin location to a part is successful, but closes the details table
 * (done)Filter out permanent builds removes the locked part, but the details for that part remain (if was already open)
-* Deleting a set/moc does not also delete their respective parts (server)
+* (done)Deleting a set/moc does not also delete their respective parts (server)
-* Show message when no sets/mocs/parts are viewable because of filtering
+* (done)Show message when no sets/mocs/parts are viewable because of filtering
 * (done)Show message describing what filtering is present
 * (done)Remove the message "hide" (during filtering for permanent builds
 * (done)Remove the message "see" (during filtering)
-* Locking a part with filtering out permanent builds does not work (makes all permanent builds visible) (server)

 DONE 05/07/2019
 Data flow testing results